Exhibition – Talks

 Opening hours: Friday 5 – 20 pm

 16.2.
 The artist Michael Hoepfel is present.

 Lecture: Fr.23.3. , 7 pm.
 “Industrie frisst Bauern?”
 Jochen Fritz: Farmer,Coordinator of Campain “Meine Landwirtschaft” and “Wir-haben-es-satt” – Demonstration

 What can the consumer do?
 Preferably meat only as Sunday roast, buy goods with organic label, regionally grown, markets with local produce, meat by Neuland, Fairtrade.
 Investment in organic soil cooperative, regional value joint stock companies.

-Podcast to hear the lecture by Jochen Fritz (german, 53 min.)
+Lecture by Jochen Fritz (german, 53 min.)